Predicting Census Survey Response Rates With Parsimonious Additive Models and Structured Interactions: Statistical Models and Methodology

-{\bf Related Work.} Due to the combinatorial nature of~\eqref{eq: GAM with interactions L0}, several convex relaxations\footnote{In terms of existing implementations, R package \texttt{SAM} presents specialized algorithms for a convex relaxation of~\eqref{eq: GAM with interactions L0} without interactions. \texttt{SAM} would not run on the dataset we consider here.} of this problem have been studied in the special case when no interactions are present~\citep{Ravikumar2009,Zhao2012,Meier2009,Buhlmann2011}. \cite{hazimeh2021group} considers $\ell_0$-formulations for the setting without interaction effects and demonstrates the merits of using $\ell_0$-based formulations over convex relaxation-based approaches.
-Despite the appeal of estimator~\eqref{eq: GAM with interactions L0}, computational challenges appear to be a key limiting factor in exploring the usefulness of this model in applications arising in practice.
-In Section~\ref{sec: Efficient Computations at scale} we present a new algorithm for problem~\eqref{eq: GAM with interactions L0}.
+{\bf Related Work.} In the special case of~\eqref{eq: GAM with interactions L0 FunForm}, when no interactions are present, several convex relaxations of the group $\ell_0$-penalty have been studied~\citep{Ravikumar2009,Zhao2012,Meier2009,Buhlmann2011}\footnote{In terms of existing implementations, R package \texttt{SAM} presents specialized algorithms for a convex relaxation of~\eqref{eq: GAM with interactions L0 FunForm} without interactions. \texttt{SAM}, however, would not run on the dataset we consider here.}. \cite{hazimeh2021group} consider $\ell_0$-formulations for the setting without interaction effects and demonstrate the merits of using $\ell_0$-based formulations over convex relaxation-based approaches.
+Despite the appeal of estimator~\eqref{eq: GAM with interactions L0 FunForm}, computational challenges appear to be a key limiting factor in exploring this model in practice.
+In Section~\ref{sec: Efficient Computations at scale}, we present a new algorithm for problem~\eqref{eq: GAM with interactions L0 FunForm}.